Gonzih/blog.gonzih.me/source/_posts/2014-01-04-hardware-cut-slash-copy-slash-paste-with-arduino-leonardo.markdown

 ---
 layout: post
 title: "Hardware Cut/Copy/Paste with Arduino Leonardo"
-date: 2013-12-14 20:02
+date: 2014-01-04 10:02
 comments: true
 categories: [arduino, leonardo, keyboard, ruby]
-published: false
 ---
 Since I switched to Programmed Dvorak layout default keybindings for different operations started to annoy me sometimes.
 I was thinking about hardware cut/copy/paste in apps even before that.
 But only with Dvorak I realized how useful it can be.
-I always wondered why there is no hardware support for that on various keyboard that out there.
-And then I saw (keyboard.io)[keyboard.io].
+I always wondered why there is no hardware support for that on various keyboard that are out there.
+And then I saw [keyboard.io](keyboard.io).
 Project is about hackable ergonomic mechanical keyboards build on top of Teensy/Arduino Micro boards.
 And I decided to play a little bit with that idea.
 Lets start with implementing hardware cut/copy/paste using Leonardo and then lets see how far we can push the idea.